3. The written examination

-2. picture identification (you will not be admitted to the test center without it);
+1. picture identification with name that exactly matches name on registration (you will not be admitted to the test center without it);

 Leave your cell phone and other electronic devices, books, large purses, and all other items at home or in the trunk of your car.
-You are not allowed to have anything in the testing room except a small purse or wallet, and a light jacket or sweater.
+You are not allowed to have anything in the testing room.

 3.6 Procedures for the day of the Written Examination